Tufin/oasdiff/docs/DEPRECATION.md

 ## Deprecating APIs and Parameters
-Sometimes resources need to be removed, for example, when we replace an old API by a new version, or when a parameter is no longer supported.
+Sometimes [resources](#supported-resources-for-deprecation) need to be removed from the API, for example, when we replace an API endpoint by a new version, or when a parameter is no longer supported.
-As API owners, we want a process that will allow us to phase out the old API version and transition to the new one smoothly as possible and with minimal disruptions to business.
+As API owners, we want a process that will allow us to phase out the old resource smoothly as possible and with minimal disruptions to business.

 OpenAPI specification supports a ```deprecated``` flag which can be used to mark resources as deprecated.
 Deprecating a resource **isn't** considered a breaking change since it doesn't break the client but only serves as an indication of an intent to remove something in the future.